Top 15 most expensive NFTs in history

 Editorial Note: While we adhere to strict Editorial Integrity, this post may contain references to products from our partners.
 Here's an explanation for How We Make Money.
 None of the data and information on this webpage constitutes investment advice according to our Disclaimer.

 In 2023, the most expensive NFTs (non-fungible tokens) will be represented by a variety of assets, from living sculptures and digital works of art to virtual real estate in meta universes.
-We've compiled a ranking of tokens that have made history because of multimillion-dollar transactions.
+We've compiled a rating of tokens that have made history because of multimillion-dollar transactions.
 Today, anyone can make a non-fungible (i.e., non-exchangeable) token, even on a free platform.
 World-renowned companies and hundreds of thousands of private investors invest in them.
 NFT's trading volume grew 43,000% in 2021, reaching $26 billion in sales.

 Find out what the most expensive NFT is, how an anonymous artist got $91.8 million richer, and why the future is digitalization in the crazy new world where a .gif is worth more than a Ferrari from a custom auto salon.